About General Cable Industries Newport Plant Newport Kentucky

 • Steam ran throughout the plant for heating and process control

 Asbestos-containing materials met this demand for thermal insulation throughout mid-century because asbestos was inexpensive, effective, and available through established industrial supply chains.
-Manufacturers including Johns-Manville Corporation, Owens-Illinois, and Armstrong World Industries supplied the industrial sector with asbestos-containing materials for decades, largely uninterrupted until regulatory intervention in the 1970s.
+Manufacturers including Corporation**, and supplied the industrial sector with asbestos-containing materials for decades, largely uninterrupted until regulatory intervention in the 1970s.

 Kentucky’s industrial economy — built on coal, steel, chemicals, and manufacturing — meant that asbestos-containing materials were deeply embedded across the Commonwealth’s workplaces during this era.
 Workers at the Newport Plant may have encountered the same asbestos-containing products documented at comparable Kentucky facilities, including Armco Steel Ashland, GE Appliance Park Louisville, and LG&E’s Mill Creek and Cane Run generating stations.